windkh/node-red-contrib-telegrambot/README.md

 Finally webhooks are supported now.
 The configuration node was changed so that the required properties for webhook can be configured.

 Version 5.2.1

-This version contains SOCKS5 support in alpha state: not fully tested: see https://github.com/windkh/node-red-contrib-telegrambot/issues/43
+This version contains SOCKS5 support: see https://github.com/windkh/node-red-contrib-telegrambot/issues/43

+Version 5.3.0

+Improved configuration node: grouped properties.
+Added support for custom and non custom certificates in webhook mode: see https://github.com/windkh/node-red-contrib-telegrambot/issues/66

 # Warning